open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 `aggregate_on_attributes(function, Optional[attributes])`

-The `aggregate_on_attributes` function aggregates all datapoints in the metric based on the supplied attributes. `function` is a case-sensitive string that represents the aggregation function and `attributes` is an optional list of attribute keys to aggregate upon.
+The `aggregate_on_attributes` function aggregates all datapoints in the metric based on the supplied attributes. `function` is a case-sensitive string that represents the aggregation function and `attributes` is an optional list of attribute keys of type string to aggregate upon.

 `aggregate_on_attributes` function removes all attributes that are present in datapoints except the ones that are specified in the `attributes` parameter.
 If `attributes` parameter is not set, all attributes are removed from datapoints.
 Afterwards all datapoints are aggregated depending on the attributes left (none or the ones present in the list).